Using Computers – Do’s and Don’ts

 g.
 Slant boards for students with motor challenges.

 h.
-Pencil grips also have to be provided to those who need it.
+Pencil grips also have to be provided to those who need them.

 j.
 Audio recorder